-In stock market, traders buy common stocks and then sell them at a higher price to make a profit.
-This type of trade is completed with a buy order and then followed by a sell orders.
+In the stock market, traders buy common stocks to sell them at a higher price to make a profit.
+This type of trade is completed with a buy order and then followed by a sell order.
 This means, if a trade is entered with a buy order, then it will be exited with a sell order.
 Short selling is opposite to this process.
-This means in it, a person takes a short position, if he expects that the price of the security will decline.
-In short selling the trader enter with a sell order after borrowing stocks from the broker and then exit with a buy order when share value comes down as expected.
+This means a person takes a short position if he expects that the price of the security will decline.
+In short selling, the trader enters with a sell order after borrowing stocks from the broker/lender and then exit with a buy order when share value comes down.

 Understanding short selling concept

-When stock prices are expected to go up, you can benefit by buying stocks at the present level and then sell it later for a higher value.
-But, what happens when you are expected the stock prices to fall from the present level?
-In this case, if you have enough money, you can buy stock after its fall and then sell it at a higher level to make a profit.
+When stock prices are expected to go up, you can benefit by buying stocks at the present level and then sell them later for a higher value.
+But, what happens when you expect the stock prices to fall from the present level?
+In this case, if you have enough money, you can buy the stock after its fall and then sell it at a higher level to make a profit.

 What if you don’t have enough money to buy and sell that stock?
 In this type of situation, traders use short selling.
-Instead of buying and selling stocks, what these people do is that they borrow stocks from the broker and sell them at present market price to buyers willing to pay the market price in order to buy at a future date when the price decreases.
+Instead of buying and selling stocks, what these people do is that they borrow stocks from the broker/lender and sell them at present market price to buyers willing to pay the market price in order to buy at a future date when the price decreases.
 After buying at a lower value, they return it to the broker/lender from whom they have borrowed.

-The main reason for taking a short selling position is that you believe that the market price will come down in future.
+The main reason for taking a short-selling position is that you believe that the market price will come down in the future.
 If it happens, you can buy stocks at a lower valuation and then return it to the lender.
 If it didn’t happen, you will be buying stocks at a higher valuation resulting in a loss for you.
-This means in short selling, traders are betting on the prices of a stock that it will drop in the future.
+This means in short selling, traders are betting on the prices of a stock that they believe will drop in the future.

 Here are the steps in short selling;

-- Sell those stocks in open market to get cash;
+- Sell those stocks in the open market to get cash;

 - Buy the stocks back from open market to return it to the lender

-Short selling are transacted in your margin account as protection in case you default on the short sale.
-On this we suggest you to contact your broker as they may charge interest on the value of the borrowed shares while the position is open.
+Short selling is transacted in your margin account as protection in case you default on the short sale.
+On this, we suggest you contact your broker as they may charge interest on the value of the borrowed shares while the position is open.

 In our above example, assume that the stock of XYZ limited has gone up to Rs 550 per share instead of falling down as per your expectations.
 In this case, you have to buy the stock at a higher level to cover your short position.
 If you bought XYZ limited shares at Rs 550 per share, then you are losing Rs 100 per share plus brokerage commission.
 This means, the higher the price, the greater the loss and lower the price, the greater the profit.